Google Analytics Data Analysis (BigQuery)

 0 4.36 0.91 2509

-I'll start by examining whether clicking events are related to conversion, by calculating:
+I'll start by examining whether clicking events are related to conversion, by calculating the following metrics:

 %%bigquery